The Dark Side of Social Media Algorithms | How They Control What You See

 ⭐ Addiction by Design: The Psychology Behind the Feed.

-- Every time you open your social media account, you promise yourself "Just 5 minutes!" yet suddenly one are disappears.
+- Every time you open your social media account, you promise yourself, "Just 5 minutes!" yet suddenly one hour disappears.
 Why?

-- Notification- Red colour, sound alerts, pop-up, Off notification, increases dopamine in the brain, all are designed like emergency signals.
+- Notifications—red color, sound alerts, pop-ups, and off notifications—increase dopamine in the brain and are all designed like emergency signals.

-- Social media validation loop- small rewards that trigger the brain's rewards system, like, comment, share, they are digital applause.
+- Social media validation loop—small rewards that trigger the brain's rewards system, like, comment, and share; they are digital applause.

 - This addiction leads to: